-- (3) must specify whether the money is tendered for deposit in an interest-bearing account or a non-interest-bearing account and, if the former, identify the proposed depository; and - (4) must include a proposed order. - (b) DISBURSEMENT.
+- (3) must specify whether the money is tendered for deposit in an interest-bearing account or a non-interest-bearing account; and - (4) must include a proposed order. - (b) DISBURSEMENT.
 A motion to disburse money from the court's registry: - (1) must identify each recipient of the disbursement, - (2) must propose a precise disbursement of both the principal and the accumulated interest, and - (3) must include a proposed order accounting for each fee or other charge against the deposit.